 During May, Feeding America is honoring Asian American and Pacific Islander Heritage Month by elevating stories of resilience, collaboration and hope from the Asian American and Pacific Islander community.

-Many Americans are just one missed paycheck away from needing a little extra help affording the essentials like food.
+Many people in America are just one missed paycheck away from needing a little extra help affording the essentials like food.
 And sometimes, challenges like losing a job or unexpected medical bills can mean our neighbors are turning to food programs, often for the first time.

 Both happened to Thoupo, who lost her job and was then hit with medical bills.
 But she didn't give up.
 In fact, she started giving back.
 This is her story.